2018 Top 3 Rookie Draft Picks

 stats via Pro Football Reference

-DJ Moore (1st/24th overall) The Carolina Panthers picked Moore ahead of the rest of the receivers in this group.
-In five seasons, he tops the group with 616 targets, 364 receptions, and 5201 receiving yards.
-His 65 receiving yards per game is second.
+DJ Moore (1st/24th overall): The Carolina Panthers picked Moore ahead of the rest the receivers in this group.
+In four seasons, he’s tops in targets, receptions, receiving yards, receiving yards per game and first downs.
+He’s dropped 24 passes in four seasons for a 4.8% drop rate.
+Second among the group.
 The PFWA named him to their 2018 all-rookie team.
-In 2020, his 18.1 yards per reception was third-highest in the NFL.
-Moore missed just two games in five seasons.
-Eight different quarterbacks have started at least one game since Moore’s rookie season.
-The Panthers extended Moore’s contract through the 2025 season worth $62 million.
-He’s earned $31.9 million so far and could be within reach of the $100 million club if he finishes his current contract.
+In 2020, his 18.1 yards per receptions was third highest in the NFL.
+Moore has missed just two games in four seasons.
+Seven different quarterbacks have started at least one game since Moore’s rookie season.
+With 14 touchdowns out of 498 targets, he scores every 35.6 targets which is highest in the group.
+I had to search to nitpick as Moore’s durability and talent puts him at the top of his class.
+The Panthers extended Moore’s contract through the 2025 season.

-Calvin Ridley (1st/26th overall) Calvin Ridley caught 248 passes for 3342 yards.
-And he blows this group away with 28 touchdowns despite less than four seasons of play.
+Calvin Ridley (1st/26th overall): The Atlanta Falcons selected Ridley two picks after Moore.
+He blows the group away with 28 touchdowns.
+The next closest has 17.
+He’s dropped 19 passes in four seasons for a 5.8% drop rate.
 PFWA named him to their 2018 all-rookie team.
 He placed in top ten in the NFL in receiving touchdowns in 2018 and 2020.
 His 91.6 receiving yards per game was fourth in the NFL in 2020 and the AP placed him on their second team all-pro team.
-Among this group, he ranks first with 68.2 receiving yards per game; catching 65.3% of passes targeted to him, and 172 points scored.
+Among this group, he ranks second in receptions, receiving yards, catch%, receiving yards per game, and first downs.
 Impressive, since Ridley stepped away from football in 2021 after playing just five games due to mental health issues.
-Then, the NFL suspended Ridley for the 2022 season due to betting on football games.
+Unfortunately, the NFL suspended Ridley for the 2022 season due to betting on football games.
+The second-best receiver in this group must wait until 2023 to entertain fans.

-Courtland Sutton (2nd/40th overall) In five seasons, Courtland Sutton caught 239 passes for 3487 yards and 14 touchdowns.
-In 2018, Courtland Sutton was a long ball threat averaging 16.8 yards a catch.
-He only caught half of his 82 targets but became the number two Broncos receiver.
+Courtland Sutton (2nd/40th overall): In 2018, Courtland Sutton was a long ball threat averaging 16.8 yards a catch.
+He only caught half of his 82 targets but became the number two Broncos receiver following the trade of Demaryius Thomas.
 In 2019, Sutton improved his catches per target from 50% to 58.1%. and made the Pro Bowl.
 Unfortunately, he tore an ACL against the Steelers and lost for the season after playing just one game in 2020.
 Sutton came back in 2021, playing all 17 games.
 He gained 776 receiving yards on 58 catches.
-In 2022, 64 receptions for 829 yards.
-He leads the group with 14.6 yards per reception.
-He signed a four-year extension worth up to $61 million.
-And has earned $25.5 million so far in his career.
-We’ll see if Russel Wilson is back for year two and how those two will click.
+He leads the group with 15.2 yards per reception over four seasons.
+Sutton averages 26 targets per touchdown, second from the bottom of this group.
+However, Sutton may be able to reduce that rate with quarterback Russell Wilson now at the helm for the Broncos.
+Denver signed Sutton to a four-year extension before the 2021 season ended.

-Dante Pettis (2nd/44th overall) Pettis injured his knee on a punt return resulting in three missed games his rookie season.
-He finished the season with 27 catches for 467 yards and five TDs.
-All career highs.
+Dante Pettis (2nd/44th overall): Pettis injured his knee on a punt return resulting in three missed games his rookie season.
+He finished the season with 20 catches for 359 yards and four TDs in his last 5 games.
 In 2019, he appeared in 11 49ers games.
-But just 11 receptions and 109 receiving yards.
-He started out with the 49ers in 2020 but waived after five games.
-The Giants picked him up and he played the last two games of the 2020 season.
-Pettis injured his shoulder ending his 2021 season with just three games.
+However, his 11 receptions and 109 receiving yards was last in this group that year.
+He started out with the 49ers in 2020 but Kyle Shanahan questioned his effort and waived him after five games.
+The Giants picked him up in week nine and he played the last two games of the season.
+Pettis injured his shoulder ending his season after week eight in 2021.
+Pettis appeared in least number of games in the group.
+He lags at the bottom in most receiving categories.
+Currently, Pettis is a free agent.
+We’ll see if a team signs him to their practice squad in 2022.

 Wide Receiver Summary